TRADITIONS & HISTORY

 Fans Checker Games

-In 2014, Vol fans Spencer Barnett, Tim McLeod, and Jonathan Briehl helped create a one-game-each-season tradition when fans wear orange or white by section in Neyland Stadium, creating a checker pattern.
-Vol fans also checker basketball games at Thompson-Boling Arena.
+In 2014, Vol fans Spencer Barnett, Tim McLeod, and Jonathan Briehl helped create a tradition where fans wear orange or white in sections to create a checker pattern in Neyland Stadium for one football game each season.
+Fans have also checkered basketball games at Thompson-Boling Arena at Food City Center.

 Smokey